iftialmin10/finance-app/design/components.md

 │   │   ├── CurrencyDropdown (popular currencies: USD, EUR, GBP, JPY, etc.)
 │   │   ├── CustomCurrencyInput (for other currencies)
-│   │   └── InfoText (explains base currency for conversions and default) │   └── InitializationStep (create profile folder, upload photo, default tags.csv, currencies.csv with selected base currency)
+│   │   └── InfoText (explains base currency for conversions and default) │   └── InitializationStep (create profile record; initialize default tags/currencies with selected base currency) └── CompleteButton
-└── CompleteButton
 ```

 **Profile Creation Features:**
 - User enters a name for their first profile (e.g., "Personal", "Business")
-- User can optionally upload a profile photo during setup
-- Supported photo formats: JPG, PNG, GIF, WebP (max 5MB)
-- System creates a folder in Google Drive named "Profile-{ProfileName}"
-- Profile photo is uploaded to the profile folder
 - Profile is set as the active profile
-- All subsequent data (tags, currencies, transactions) will be stored in this profile folder
+- All subsequent data (tags, currencies, transactions) will be stored in the database under this profile

 **Base Currency Selection Features:**
 - Dropdown with common currencies (USD, EUR, GBP, JPY, AUD, CAD, CHF, CNY, INR, SGD)